DappFactory/CryptoTrivia/ipfs/README.md

     ipfs name publish <hash>

 ## 3rd Party APIs
-Since doing all this can be tedious given the various ways to upload data (e.g. files, url, streaming data, etc.), we can rely on a 3rd party API to do most of the abstraction for us.
+1. Since doing all this can be tedious given the various ways to upload data (e.g. files, url, streaming data, etc.), we can rely on a 3rd party API to do most of the abstraction for us.

 https://github.com/ipfs/js-ipfs-api

+2. Also we can use IPNS to continuously modify pointers to our hashed data.

+## Adding Quiz Dataset To IPFS:

+    ipfs dameon
+    ipfs add _data/data.csv
+    ipfs name publish <hash>